Victoria Hanna

-Victoria Hanna (Hebrew: ויקטוריה חנה; a stage name consisting of her first and middle names) is a multi-disciplinary artist, voice and language explorer, composer and creator active in both the Israeli and international spheres..
+Victoria Hanna (Hebrew: ויקטוריה חנה; a stage name consisting of her first and middle names) is an Israeli multi-disciplinary artist, singer and musician.

 Biography

 Victoria Hanna was brought up in an ultra-Orthodox Mizrahi Jewish family in Jerusalem by an Egyptian rabbi father and a Persian mother.
 She stuttered as a child.
 She was born in and lives in Jerusalem, and has three children.
 She studied acting in Nissan Nativ's acting studio.

 Music career

 Hanna composes all of her songs.
 She released her first video single, a song called "Aleph Bet", the name of the Hebrew alphabet, in February 2015.
 It went viral on YouTube, with over million hits.
 Hanna's second video single, which she came out with later in 2015, is "22 Letters."
-It has been described as Kabbalistic rap, and is based on Sefer Yetzira (the Book of Formation, or Book of Creation).
+It has been described as Kabbalistic rap, and is based on Sefer Yetzirah "Book of Formation" or "Book of Creation".
 Forbes listed her as one of Israel's 50 most influential women in 2015.
 She promoted her debut album in 2017.

 Hanna sang in the Opening Ceremonies of the 2017 Maccabiah Games.

+In 2021, Hanna took part in a musical piece specially commissioned for the Oud Festival in Jerusalem.
+Titled The Golem, the work is a musical interpretation of a contemporary poem by Haviva Pedaya, Ruchama Carmel, and Pika Magrik.
+Hanna performed alongside Iranian musician Amir Shahasar.